Hebrew calendar: Rosh Hashanah postponement rules

 This rule is applied for religious reasons, so that Yom Kippur does not fall on a Friday or Sunday, and Hoshana Rabbah does not fall on Shabbat.
 (Note: This is the reason given by most halachic authorities, based on the Talmud, Rosh Hashanah 20b and Sukkah 43b.
 Maimonides (Mishneh Torah, Kiddush Hachodesh 7:7), however, writes that the arrangement was made (possible days alternating with impossible ones) in order to average out the difference between the mean and true lunar conjunctions.)
 Since Shabbat restrictions also apply to Yom Kippur, if either day falls immediately before the other, it would not be possible to make necessary preparations for the second day (such as candle lighting).
-(Note: The Talmud (Rosh Hashanah 20b) puts it differently: over two consecutive days of full Shabbat restrictions, vegetables would wilt (since they can't be cooked), and unburied corpses would putrefy.)
+(Note: The Talmud (Rosh Hashanah 20b) puts it differently: over two consecutive days of full Shabbat restrictions, vegetables would wilt (since they cannot be cooked), and unburied corpses would putrefy.)
 Additionally, the laws of Shabbat override those of Hoshana Rabbah, so that if Hoshana Rabbah were to fall on Shabbat, the Hoshana Rabbah aravah ritual could not be performed.

-Thus Rosh Hashanah can only fall on Monday, Tuesday, Thursday, and Saturday.
+Thus, Rosh Hashanah can only fall on Monday, Tuesday, Thursday, and Saturday.
 The kevi'ah uses the letters ה ,ג ,ב and ז (representing 2, 3, 5, and 7, for Monday, Tuesday, Thursday, and Saturday) to denote the starting day of Rosh Hashana and the year.

-Another two rules are applied much less frequently and serve to prevent impermissible year lengths.
+Two other rules are applied much less frequently and serve to prevent impermissible year lengths.
 Their names are Hebrew acronyms that refer to the ways they are calculated: